fawolfmann/aboutme/_pages/about.md

 permalink: /about/
 ---

+I'm a Computer Engineering passionate about new technologies, developing fasts MVP iterating with the client to achieve best results.
+Always in research of new tools and experiment with them.

 ## Job Experience
 ### Data visualization @Avec
 Deployed Power BI platform two visualize and create business metrics for car dealership company